OLC-Bioinformatics/redmine-docs/docs/analysis/drep.md

 #### Interpreting Results

 dRep will upload a zip file to the ftp on completion.
-This will contain folders with data, figures, .
+This will contain folders with data in the form of tables, figures, etc. ANI values will only be output for clusters of sequences that are related at or above the MASH ANI cutoff. dRep does not output a tree file, however you should be able to replicate the output MASH tree by hierarchical clustering of the MASH table in R. (Hierarchical clustering uses the cluster algorithm command described above)

 ### How long does it take?